 Flour — I don’t recommend making substitutions to the flour.
 Stick with all-purpose flour for the best results.

-Jam — use your favorite fruit jam for the filling!
-I like using strawberry, raspberry, or apricot jam.
+Jam — use your favorite jam for the filling!
+I like using strawberry jam, raspberry jam, or apricot jam.
 A whole fruit jam works a bit better than jelly.

 How to Make Thumbprint Cookies